Apple Pork Stir-Fry Recipe

-- 2. Add the celery, carrot, onion, red pepper, water chestnuts and ginger; stir-fry until vegetables are tender.
+- 2. Add the celery, carrots, onion, red pepper, water chestnuts and ginger; stir-fry until vegetables are tender.
 Add pie filling.

-- 3. Stir cornstarch mixture and add to the pan.
+- 3. Stir cornstarch mixture and stir into pork mixture.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Serve with rice.
 Yield: 3 servings.

 1 cup: 370 calories, 8g fat (2g saturated fat), 36mg cholesterol, 494mg sodium, 56g carbohydrate (23g sugars, 3g fiber), 18g protein.

 Reviews for Apple Pork Stir-Fry